sushant822/sutdent_grade/README.md

 ![01_table](images/01_table.png)

-A look at datatypes reveals that we have `objects` and `int64`:
+A look at datatypes reveals that we have `object` and `int64`:

 > grades.dtypes

 ![02_table](images/02_table.png)

-Let's create 2 new dataframes, one containing
+Let's create 2 new dataframes, one containing all the